Call Us!

 Evaluate Your Financial Situation

 Before you go for a debt settlement, you need to take stock of your financial situation first.
-List down the names of your creditors, the amount you owe to them, and how delayed or late are you with the payments.
-If you take account of your current financial situation, it will be easier for you to strategize a plan to settle your debts with your creditors.
+List down the names of your creditors, the amount you owe to them, and how delayed or late you are with the payments.
+By taking your current financial situation into account, it will be easier for you to strategize a plan to settle your debts with your creditors.

 Consider which account you have to negotiate and pay first if you have multiple debts.
 You can open a separate bank account where you can deposit cash to make a lump-sum payment or a shortened payment plan to your creditors.